ga-curriculum/python-for-javascript-developers-classes-lab/exercise/README.md

 If you wish to expand on the functionality of your game, try implementing the following user stories:

-- AAU, at the end of a game I should be asked if I would like to play again.
+- AAU, at the end of a game, I should be asked if I would like to play again.

 - AAU, if I accept the offer to play again, the game should reset and begin again.

 - AAU, if I decline the offer to play again, the program should stop running.

-- AAU, I would like the game to record wins and losses, and display these records at the end of every game.
+- AAU, I would like the game to record wins and losses and display these records at the end of every game.